So what are 101, 201, 301, and 401 levels in rope?

 The term 101 generally means basic or introductory.

-Examples of soft skills taught at a 101-level would be:
+Examples of soft skills taught in our S&I and 101-level classes would be:

 - What is Shibari/Kinbaku?